-All students will be able to exempt teacher made exams IF they meet one of the following parameters:
+All students will be able to exempt teacher made exams if they meet one of the following parameters.

-- 1) A student with an "A" average for a semester or year-long class AND has no more than 5 absences for a semester class or no more than 10 absences for a year-long class will be allowed to exempt the exam. - 2) A student with a "B" average for a semester or year-long class AND has no more than 3 absences for a semester class or no more than 6 absences for a year-long class will be allowed to exempt the exam. - 3) A student with a "C" average for a semester or year-long class AND has 0 absences will be allowed to exempt the exam.
+- 1) A student with an "A" average for a semester or year-long class, and has no more than 5 absences for a semester class or no more than 10 absences for a year-long class will be allowed to exempt the exam. - 2) A student with a "B" average for a semester or year-long class, and has no more than 3 absences for a semester class or no more than 6 absences for a year-long class will be allowed to exempt the exam. - 3) A student with a "C" average for a semester or year-long class, and has no absences will be allowed to exempt the exam.

-PLEASE NOTE: Students cannot exempt an End-of-Course exam as they are required by the state for Algebra 1, English 2, Biology1, and/or US History.
-Students cannot exempt any exams in a dual-credit class.
-Quarter classes are not eligible for exam exemption.
+PLEASE NOTE: Students cannot exempt an End-of-Course exam as they are required by the state for Algebra 1, English 2, Biology 1, and/or U.S. History.
+Students cannot exempt any exams in dual-credit courses.
+Quarter classes are not eligible for exam exemptions.